 13.2.
 We will strive to ensure that all information provided for courses and fees is accurate and up to date.
-However, there are occasions when amendments may need to be made during the academic year and in these instances the provision in the Higher Education Terms and Conditions will be followed.
-This will be carried out using provision clause that "If the college cancels a course for which you have received an Offer prior to you registering at the college, you will be notified as soon as possible and before the course start date.
-The college will make every effort to offer a suitable alternative course that matches your qualifications or provide advice on alternative options.
-In the event that a suitable replacement cannot be provided, you or the college have the option to cancel the contract and withdraw from the course without being liable for any course fees, even if the cancellation period has passed."
+However, there are occasions when amendments may need to be made during the academic year and in these instances the provision in section 6 of the Higher Education Terms and Conditions will be followed.
+This will be carried out using provision clause 6.3 that "If any changes become necessary before you register with us, we will inform you as quickly as possible.
+If you believe the proposed changes will adversely affect you, you can either cancel the contract without liability to us for programme fees or transfer to another programme offered by us, where one is available."